 Within Paris, the RER operates in more or less the same way as the metro, except that you need to put your ticket through the automatic barriers a second time on the way out.
 If your RER station has a connection with the metro, you can use the same ticket for the whole journey.

 Transiliens are regional trains departing from major Paris train stations (Nord, Est, Lyon, Austerlitz, Montparnasse, Saint-Lazare).
 Tickets and passes are on sale at ‘Ile-de-France’ ticket desks and automatic ticket machines in train stations and in metro/RER stations.
 Free leaflets with timetables are available at ticket desks in train stations.
 Commuter lines complement the RER network, with which they share many connections.

 Paris has 4 tramway lines serving the perimeter of the city: T1, T2, T3, T4.

 Tram tickets are the same as those used on the metro and the RER in Paris.

 There are numerous bus lines and many buses go through the centre of the city, along the banks of the Seine, and through historic districts ...

 64 bus lines run alongside and complement the metro network.
 The installation of special bus lanes along main roads has improved journey times.
 For an idea of your journey time, allow around 5 minutes per stop, sometimes more if the traffic is busy.

-Buses operate from Monday to Saturday from around 7am until 8.30pm.
-Some lines operate in the evening between 8.30pm and 12.30am, in particular those departing from stations or which serve major metro/RER interchanges, as well as the 3 outer PC lines.
+Buses operate from Monday to Saturday from around 7am until 12.30pm.
+Some lines stops in the evening at 8.30pm.
 Almost half of bus lines operate on Sundays and public holidays.